 As this was "just a training run" I decided I didn't need to follow any of the usual rules.
 My friend Maddy has also just finished placement (at a different hospital) and was also going to Brighton this weekend so we met up at Victoria for champagne on the train down there:

 We managed two bottles between three of us in just under an hour - probably not the ideal training but I really didn't care!
 Then Toby and I went shopping at the expo and bought loads of new treats which I proceeded to wear during the marathon: new socks, new t-shirt, new Runderwear, new hat.
-(Tip to new runners: DO NOT EVEN CONSIDER DOING THIS!)
+(Tip to new runners: DO NOT EVEN CONSIDER DOING THIS!)I always have my nails painted in the marathon colours before I run a marathon - it has become a tradition.
+So on Saturday afternoon I went off and did that:

 After that it was time for pasta, whisky and an early night as I was still massively sleep-deprived from the week before.